eth-vaw-glaciology/course-101-0250-00/src/logistics.md

 [![ETHZ Moodle](../assets/moodle.png)]($(course_info["moodle_url"]))

 !!! tip "Suggestion"
-    Bookmark this page for easy access to all information you need for the course.
+    Bookmark this page for easy access to all the information you need for the course.

 ## Course structure

-Each lecture contains material on physics, numerics, technical concepts, as well as exercises.
+Each lecture contains material on physics, numerics, and technical concepts, as well as exercises.
 The lecture content is outlined in its introduction using the following items for each type of content:

 - 📚 **Physics**: equations, discretisation, implementation, solver, visualisation
 - 💻 **Code**: technical, Julia, GitHub
 - 🚧 **Exercises**

-The course will be taught in a hands-on fashion, putting emphasis on you writing code and completing exercises; lecturing will be kept at a minimum.
+The course will be taught in a "flipped classroom" fashion: you will study the lecture materials at home, and in the classroom you will work on hands-on exercises and participate in group discussions.

 ## Lectures

-- Tuesdays 12h45-15h30 in [HCI](http://www.mapsearch.ethz.ch/map/mapSearchPre.do?gebaeudeMap=HCI&geschossMap=E&raumMap=8&farbcode=c010&lang=en) [E8](http://www.rauminfo.ethz.ch/Rauminfo/grundrissplan.gif?gebaeude=HCI&geschoss=E&raumNr=8&lang=en)
+- Tuesdays 12h45-15h30 in [HCI E8](https://ethz.ch/staffnet/en/utils/location.html?building=HCI&floor=E&room=8).

 ## Discussion